Emmanuel Meafou: Personal life

 Meafou and his wife Jada have a son, born in France in December 2023.
 In 2022, he passed a French language exam in order to become a French citizen.
 After nearly five years living in France and playing for Toulouse, he was granted French citizenship on 9 November 2023, after a French naturalisation ceremony that took place at the Capitole de Toulouse.

 Meafou is close to former Toulouse players Piula Faʻasalele, Joe Tekori, Jerome Kaino and Charlie Faumuina as well as current teammate Pita Ahki who helped him to acclimatize himself to France.
 He is also friends with La Rochelle lock Will Skelton.

+Meafou is a devout Christian, thanking Jesus christ during his player of the match interview when playing for France against Italy in the six nations on the 22nd February 2026.